truonghoangnguyen/nikaya2/docs/.scripts/nm-all-out/056-to-upali.md

 "Then, Tapassi, how many kinds of rod does the Niganṭha Nātaputta describe for the performance of evil action, for the perpetration of evil action?"

-"Friend Gotama, the Niganṭha Nātaputta describes three kinds of rod for the performance of evil action, for the perpetration of evil action; that is, the bodily rod, the verbal rod, and the mental rod. ${ }^{\prime 580}$
+"Friend Gotama, the Niganṭha Nātaputta describes three kinds of rod for the performance of evil action, for the perpetration of evil action; that is, the bodily rod, the verbal rod, and the mental rod. [^580]

 "How then, Tapassi, is the bodily rod one, the verbal rod another, and the mental rod still another?"